 - Knowledge of the economy is also a plus.
 This is because events that affect the economy will also affect the financial market.
 For example, a poor harvest will lower demand for goods in the rural population and thus affect the health of the economy overall.

 - Broking business is a very competitive one, and you need to be able to persuade investors to make you the advisor of choice.
 You’ll also need to educate and inform them about the various options available.

 - General awareness about the international markets is also good for sub-brokers.
 The world is increasingly interconnected, and happenings in one part of the world will affect Indian markets as well.
 Computer literacy would help the Sub Broker as Stock market trading takes place electronically, so it is advisable for the Sub Broker to be tech savvy.
 Also, Angel Broking provide rule based investment suggestions.

 - Management skills also could come in handy.
 This is because, after a certain point, it’s all about managing people and resources and using them effectively.

 As we can see, the eligibility criteria for sub-brokers is not all that high.
 You don’t need any fancy degrees to be one.
 However, having a good knowledge of financial markets would help.
 You will also need some capital to make the refundable deposit with Angel Broking.
 It’s a competitive business, but if you are motivated and have a zeal to succeed, you will be able to get a lot of clients.
-Angel Broking is quite generous with commissions, which can range from 50 percent to 70 percent.
+Angel broking is quite generous, providing a flat 70% commission to its sub-brokers.
 So it can be a venture that could pay off.